iExecBlockchainComputing/iexec-node/README.md

 ### Deploy project on your dev vm

-* next to test/come : stockfish on your local vagrant vm (with local private net ethereum)
+* stockfish on your local vagrant vm. see here : https://github.com/iExecBlockchainComputing/bridge_stockfish/pull/1
 * next to test/come : vanitygen v2 on your local vagrant vm
 * next to test/come : new bridge api solidy on your local vagrant vm